decred/vspd/README.md

 - Every client request which references a ticket should include a HTTP header `VSP-Client-Signature`.
 The value of this header must be a signature of the request body, signed with the commitment address of the referenced ticket.
-- An xpub key is provided to dcrvsp via config.
-The first time dcrvsp starts, it imports this xpub to create a new wallet account.
-This account is used to derive addresses for fee payments.
+- An xpub key is provided to dcrvsp via config. dcrvsp will use this key to derive addresses for fee payments.
+A new address is generated for each fee.
 - VSP API as described in [dcrstakepool #574](https://github.com/decred/dcrstakepool/issues/574)
   - Request fee amount (`GET /fee`)
   - Request fee address (`POST /feeaddress`)